VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P5S.md

 Next is once again a **Venomous Mass** into **Toxic Crunch** combo, swap Tanks as usual.

 Then the boss will cast either **Venom Squall** or **Venom Surge**.
-For **Venom Squall**, spread around the boss to get your AoEs, move insde the boss to bait the ground AoEs then form two groups with your Healers for the shares.
+For **Venom Squall**, spread around the boss to get your AoEs, move inside the boss to bait the ground AoEs then form two groups with your Healers for the shares.
 Do this in reversed order for **Venom Surge**.

 Once it's over, the boss will cast **Claw to Tail** or **Tail to Claw** telling which side he'll cleave first.
 Beware of the **Raging Claw** part since he attacks 7 times.